tsecher/bim-gdpr/docs/events/principle.md

 # Events

 ## Principle
-The bGDPR is an event manager.
+The bGDPR core object is an event manager.
 You can listen and dispatch events using it.

 Only listened events are dispatched.
 So no event is dispatched until a related event is declared.